exercism/docs/product/reputation.md

 The purpose of the reputation system is to:

-1. Maximise growth-centric interactions between students and mentors
+1. Maximize growth-centric interactions between students and mentors
-2. Maximise the desire of mentors to want to contribute
+2. Maximize the desire of mentors to want to contribute

 ## Acquisition of Reputation